kaalam/document.source/jazz_reference/pages/api_ref_const.md

 A constant is a string in a query that defines a tensor, tuple or kind.
 If parsed successfully, it will be converted into a one shot block and will be used in a contract (block slicing, function call or assignment).

+## Spacing

+Space and tab characters are ignored everywhere except inside a name, a number or the content of a string.
+The first two result in
+PARSE_ERROR_INVALID_CHAR and the third in the space being part of the string.

 ## Constant tensors

 Constant tensors can only have three possible types: integer (CELL_TYPE_INTEGER), double (CELL_TYPE_DOUBLE) or string (CELL_TYPE_STRING).